Sushutt/ScaledDecorator/README.md

 A KSP plugin that loads AssetBundles into KSP's ScaledSpace.
 Can be used to display particles and models at planetary scale.

 ## Config Format:
-Put this into the a .cfg in GameData
+Put this into a .cfg in GameData.
+This does NOT go into a planet's Kopernicus Body node!
 ```C#
 ScaledDecoratorObject
 {